logicly-au/pmhc-spec-yes-invitation/doc/specifications.rst

 ----------------------------

-Available for software developers designing extracts for the PMHC MDS, please click the link below to download the PMHC MDS OMSSS Invitations Specification files:
+Available for software developers designing extracts for the PMHC MDS, please click the link below to download the PMHC MDS YES Invitation Specification files:

-* `Specification zip <_static/pmhcmds-omsss-invitations-spec-meta.zip>`_
+* `Specification zip <_static/pmhcmds-yes-invitation-spec-meta.zip>`_